Pono Guitar Frequently Asked Questions

 A - Yes, they are actually the same instrument as our Octave Mandolin, set up for a guitar or ukulele player.
 The modification is string gauges and tuning (DGBE instead of GDAE, and the bottom four are in octaves).

 This is actually a take off of what almost became popular in the mid '60's.
-History reveals that Nick Reynolds of the Kingston Trio wanted his 4 string Tenor, as an 8 string.
-Some historians say that he modified his 4 string, and then convinced the Martin Company to make a few 8 string models, that we named O-18T8, but only five were made from 1969 to 1970.
+History reveals that Nick Reynolds of the Kingston Trio wanted his 4 string Tenor to be an 8 string.
+And so as the story goes, he modified his 4 string, and then convinced the Martin Company to make a few 8 string models, that were named O-18T8, but only five were made from 1969 to 1970.

 So we are proud to now introduce the new Pono Tenor 8-String Guitar (in the original large body version, and also a smaller body).

 String gauges are different from our Octave Mandolin, in order to accomodate the different tension tuned to DGBE.
 Our string set as a Tenor Guitar is similar to a 12 string guitar.
 After many months of experimentation with what strings and what gauges of strings, we decided on "octaves" for the Tenor Guitar, instead of "unisons" for the Octave Mandolin.
 As a Mandolin, #4 pair and #3 pair are plain unison string gauges.
 As a Tenor Guitar, #4 pair and #3 pair are in octave.